-Administrative and Clerical Support: The Department of Educational Psychology staff include an Academic Program Specialist, an Executive Secretary, and an Accounting Specialist.
-Students will likely have the most interaction from the application process through graduation with the Academic Program Specialist.
+Administrative and Clerical Support: The Department of Educational Psychology staff include an Academic Advisor and an Administrative Assistant.
+Students will likely have the most interaction from the application process through graduation with the Academic Advisor.
 This individual manages the admissions process and is available to answer questions about graduate applications.
-Following admission to the program, the Academic Program Specialist will assist students with paperwork that is necessary for such things as filing a Program of Study, forming a dissertation committee, proposing and defending a dissertation, and graduating, as well as scheduling rooms for meetings.
-The Academic Program Specialist is responsible for countless tasks, including course scheduling and other behind-the-scenes activities; this person is also responsible for coordinating student funding assignments (e.g., graduate assistant, teaching assistant) with the Tuition Benefit Program through the Graduate School.
-The Accounting Specialist manages the day-to-day accounting for the Department.
+Following admission to the program, the Academic Advisor will assist students with paperwork that is necessary for such things as filing a Program of Study, forming a dissertation committee, proposing and defending a dissertation, and graduating, as well as scheduling rooms for meetings.
+The Academic Advisor is responsible for countless tasks, including course scheduling and other behind-the-scenes activities; this person is also responsible for coordinating student funding assignments (e.g., graduate assistant, teaching assistant) with the Tuition Benefit Program through the Graduate School.
+The Administrative Assistant manages the day-to-day accounting for the Department.

-- Academic Program Specialist: Laethan Lappin laethan.lappin@utah.edu - Accounting Specialist: Carol Autry, carol.autry@utah.edu - Executive Secretary: Lindsay Taylor. lindsay.taylor@utah.edu
+- Academic Advisor: Laethan Lappin, laethan.lappin@utah.edu - Administrative Assistant: Scott Riels, scott.riels@utah.edu